 My favorite Christmas was the time I put my name on every gift under the tree.
-I have a large family with five sisters plus my mom and dad.
-My aunt and uncle came over Christmas Eve to stay the night with us.
+I have a large family with five sisters, plus my mom and dad.
+My aunt and uncle came over on Christmas Eve to stay the night with us.
 While everyone was busy preparing for Christmas Day, I sat on the floor by the Christmas tree with wrapping paper, scissors, and a pen, making new gift tags with my name on each one.
 I added those to every gift under the tree.
 The next morning, while my uncle handed out the gifts, the pile in front of me grew larger and larger as I got most of them.
 The expressions on everyone’s faces were priceless.
 My mom knew something was not right and as she looked around the room, her eyes stopped on me.
 I confessed my deed, and she gave the packages, unopened, to their rightful owners.
-We all laughed and my family still reminds me of that Christmas.
+We all laughed, and my family still reminds me of that Christmas.
 It is a fun memory for us all.

 Have you ever thought about God’s favorite Christmas?

 Which parts do you think He most fondly remembers?

 God created us to have fellowship with Him.
 But sin penetrated His perfect world and separated us from Him.
 We could no longer experience life with God, only death without Him.
 Alone.
 Heaven must have been lonely with only the Godhead and a mere myriad of angels, and not one human being in sight.
 He wanted us to live with Him in His home.

 God knew the Way to make that happen.

 For God so loved the world, that He gave His only Son, that whoever believes in Him should not perish but have eternal life.